AckerlyXu/heima/articles/virtual-machines/linux/static-dns-name-resolution-for-linux-on-azure.md

 ```

 ### Deploy a VM and connect the vNic
 Create a VM with [az vm create](https://docs.microsoft.com/cli/azure/vm#create).
 The `--nics` flag connects the vNic to the VM during the deployment to Azure.
-The following example creates a VM named `myVM` with Azure Unmanaged Disks and attaches the vNic named `myNic` from the preceding step:
+The following example creates a VM named `myVM` with Azure Managed Disks and attaches the vNic named `myNic` from the preceding step:

 ```azurecli
 az vm create \